FreePYQ logoFreePYQ

 Explanation:

-The question asks about a state/union territory government mandate in May 2025.
-The core concept is recent policy decisions related to infrastructure safety.
+The answer depends on a state/union territory government mandate in May 2025.
+Key point: recent policy decisions related to infrastructure safety.
 Delhi (option C) is correct because it implemented rooftop sprinkler systems on high-rises to combat fire hazards, a notable 2025 policy.
 Telangana (A) and Andhra Pradesh (B) haven't been prominently associated with this specific mandate, and Haryana (D) hasn't led such initiatives recently.
-Students should focus on recent state-specific policies for such questions.
+For revision, focus on recent state-specific policies for such questions.

 Question 98